Kusile Power Station: Delays and defects

 This resulted in Kusile and Medupi considered as some of the worst-performing units in Eskom's fleet.
 In February 2019, Eskom GM for group technology Titus Mathe reported R8 billion would be needed to fix design defects at Medupi and Kusile.

 Critics

 The building of this power station attracted various criticism.

 Interference

 Hitachi Power Africa, a subsidiary of Hitachi, Ltd., found by the U.S. Securities and Exchange Commission to have made US$6 million in corrupt payments to Chancellor House, a front company for the African National Congress, the ruling political party in South Africa.
 Hitachi agreed to pay US$19 million to settle charges.
 Hitachi Power Africa rebranded as Mitsubishi Hitachi Power Systems Africa in February 2014.

 Cost

-Kusile Power Station is estimated to cost R118 billion to complete.